MasterKale/docker-pgdump-s3/README.md

 - AWS credentials to push to S3 bucket
 - Postgres host, username, password

+### A warning about `pgdump`

+**`pgdump` will fail to back up your database if there is a version discrepancy!** Make sure the version of this project you use is built with the same **major** version of Postgres as your current database.

+For example, if you upgrade your Postgres database from 12 to **13**, then you must *also* upgrade your reference to this Docker image to one built with Postgres **13**.

+**Current Docker image Postgres version:**
+- Postgres 13.3

+Check [Releases](https://github.com/MasterKale/docker-pgdump-s3/releases) for older versions to confirm the version of `pgdump` they contain.

 ## Quick Start

 `docker run -d --env-file=service.env iamkale/docker-pgdump-s3`